 Badfinger - Straight Up (1971)

 Then came Straight Up.
 Featuring the big hits "Day After Day" and "Baby Blue" the album provided Badfinger with everything musicians wanted: popularity and critical acclaim.
 The band combined pleasant melodies, fine musicianship, great singing, and, best of all, a flair for original composition and arranging.
-Other great songs on this album include "Money" (not the Motown song later covered by the Beatles), "Suitcase," "Sweet Tuesday Morning," "Sometimes," and "Perfection."
+Other top flight songs on this album include "Money" (not the Motown song later covered by the Beatles), "Suitcase," "Sweet Tuesday Morning," "Sometimes," and "Perfection."

 Straight Up should be heard by all who enjoy clever mainstream rock and roll with a distinctly English flavor.
 Although No Dice is also worth hearing, if you only buy one, Straight Up should be your choice.
-You can still buy it on CD at Amazon.

 Comments